The Cailiffs of Baghdad, Georgia

 Narrator Gladys Cailiff is eleven years old in 1938 when a new schoolteacher turns Threestep, Georgia, upside down.
 Miss Grace Spivey is a well-traveled young woman who believes in field trips, Arabian costumes, and reading aloud from her ten-volume set of One Thousand Nights and a Night.
 The real trouble begins when she decides to revive the annual town festival as an exotic Baghdad Bazaar.
 Miss Spivey and her project transform the lives of everyone around her: Gladys’s older brother Force (with his movie-star looks), their pregnant sister May (a gifted storyteller herself), and especially the Cailiffs’ African American neighbor, young Theo Boykin, whose creative genius becomes the key to a colorful, hidden history of the South.

-Early praise for The Cailiffs of Baghdad, Georgia
+Praise for The Cailiffs of Baghdad, Georgia

 “A heartfelt, redemptive, and irresistible novel.
 Stefaniak knows that every story is many stories, and she handles the complex tales of romance, family, race relations, and secrets with intelligence, grace, and tenderness.”
 John Dufresne